 - Understand how to navigate using a browser (Chrome)

-If you are unable to carry out some or any of these tasks or, as a Windows user you are new to the Ubuntu operating system, we suggest you follow some tutorials to get you up to speed.
-Below are just some suggestions to help guide you along the way; don't feel limited to what we have provided below, there are vast quantities of material found on the internet for all learning types.
+If you are unable to carry out some or any of these tasks or, as a Windows user you are new to the Ubuntu operating system, we suggest you follow some tutorials to get up to speed.
+Below are just some suggestions to help guide you along the way, but don't feel limited to them, there are vast quantities of material on the internet for all learning types.

-Most important for Windows users that switch to Ubuntu: make sure you use Ubuntu as much as possible.
-Please make sure your first day with Codaisseur is not your first day with Ubuntu.
+Most important for Windows users who switch to Ubuntu: make sure you use Ubuntu as much as possible.
+Please make sure your first day at the Codaisseur Academy is not your first day with Ubuntu.

 That's it for now...

-A couple of days before the Academy starts, you will receive a Slack invitation you will be using throughout the program.
-Should you have any questions or concerns regarding this email, please do not hesitate to reach out to us at firstname.lastname@example.org
+Should you have any questions or concerns regarding preparing for the start of your Academy, please do not hesitate to reach out to us at email@example.com